 Twitter Suspending Alt-Right Users!

-Interviewer: Twitter suspends dozens of accounts.
+Brooks: Twitter suspends dozens of accounts.
 What those users have in common that has some people concerned.
 Well Twitter has suspended the accounts of several members of what’s called the Alt-Right Movement including the leader of a white nationalist Think Tank.
 The suspensions come the same week Twitter announced new ways for users to complain about hateful content.
 Joining me now is KTVU tech expert Ryan Eldridge from Nerds On-Call.
 Hey Ryan.

 This a long time coming for people that are really upset with the hate on Twitter.